kirinokirino/kirinokirino/README.md

 |A calendar with hearts|[calendar](https://kirinokirino.github.io/calendar/)|
 |A python library for converting between iso language codes and corresponding language names with its autonym|[iso-language-codes](https://pypi.org/project/iso-language-codes/) (PyPi)|
 |An npm package for wasm target of pulldown-cmark|[turbomark](https://www.npmjs.com/package/turbomark) (NPM)|

+I sometimes stream on [Twitch](https://twitch.tv/kirinokirino).
+Mostly when someone asks me to.